SciML/Surrogates.jl/README.md

 governed it.

-`Kriging`, `GEK`, `KPLS`, `KPLSK` and `GEKPLS` fit their correlation scales by maximum likelihood, and `update_hyperparameters!(s)` refits them in place on the design the model already holds.
-Surrogates you configure yourself have no such method.
+`Kriging`, `GEK`, `KPLS`, `KPLSK` and `GEKPLS` fit their correlation scales by maximum likelihood.
+Calling `update_hyperparameters!(s)` re-estimates those scales in place, using the design points and observations the model already holds.

 ## Automatic differentiation